 Australia is being ravaged by the worst wildfires seen in decades, with large swathes of the country devastated since the fire season began late July.

-Over 25 people have died & countless more have lost their homes, livelihoods and communities - the human toll to these fires will last for years to come.
-Not to mention the estimated 500million animals which have perished.
+Countless people have died, lost their homes - the human toll to these fires will last for years to come.
+Not to mention the estimated 500million animals which have perished due to these fires.

 Scroll through the donation options below to help the fire crews managing these fires, the communities they've destroyed and the re-homing of injured animals (those who've been saved).